nsidc/granule-metgen/README.md

     region                us-west-2              env    ['AWS_REGION', 'AWS_DEFAULT_REGION']
 ```

-* Show MetGenC's help text:

-        $ metgenc --help
-        Usage: metgenc [OPTIONS] COMMAND [ARGS]...

-          The metgenc utility allows users to create granule-level metadata, stage
-          granule files and their associated metadata to Cumulus, and post CNM
-          messages.

-        Options:
-          --help  Show this message and exit.

-        Commands:
-          info     Summarizes the contents of a configuration file.
-          init     Populates a configuration file based on user input.
-          process  Processes science data files based on configuration file...
-          validate Validates the contents of local JSON files.

-* For detailed help on each command, run: metgenc <command> --help, for example:

-        $ metgenc process --help

-* If you find you'd like to view a ummg or cnm json file in your shell, but don't want
-  to wade through unformatted json chaos, use `cat <ummg or cnm file name> | jq "."`,
-  e.g., cat NSIDC0081_SEAICE_PS_S25km_20211104_v2.0_DUCk.nc.cnm.json | jq "." to
-  pretty-print json file content to your screen.

 ### Assumptions for netCDF files for MetGenC

 * NetCDF files have an extension of `.nc` (per CF conventions).